deyanuz/JavaScript/README.md

     ```
     ---

-- **fill**:The `fill()` method of changes all elements within a range of indices in an array to a static value.
+- **fill**: The `fill()` method of changes all elements within a range of indices in an array to a static value.
 It returns the modified array.

   ```javascript
      const array1 = [1, 2, 3, 4];